cisagov/trustymail/README.md

   send DMARC aggregate reports.
-* `DMARC Has Forensic Report URI` - A boolean value that indicates if `DMARC Results` included `ruf` URIs that tell recipients where to send DMARC forensic reports .
+* `DMARC Has Forensic Report URI` - A boolean value that indicates if `DMARC Results` included `ruf` URIs that tell recipients where to send DMARC forensic reports.
+* `DMARC Reporting Address Acceptance Error` - A boolean value that is True if one or more of the domains listed in the aggregate and forensic report URIs does not indicate that it accepts DMARC reports from the domain being tested.

 ### Etc. ###

 * `Syntax Errors` - A list of syntax errors that were encountered when analyzing SPF records.
-* `Debug` - A list of any other warnings or errors encountered, such as DNS failures.
+* `Debug Info` - A list of any other warnings or errors encountered, such as DNS failures.
 These can be helpful when determining how `trustymail` reached its conclusions, and are indispensible for bug reports.